English Literacy Educator

 • Experience teaching literacy, especially at the primary school level

-• A desire to work with teachers and students and the ability to develop strong working relationships with teachers, students, parents and community members
+• Experience working with teachers and students and the ability to develop strong working relationships with teachers, students, parents and community members

 • Experience and interest in developing extra-curricular activities to promote capacity and strengthen skill building for students and teachers